Cameraquest Classic Camera Articles: An amazing collection of rare cameras.

 National Archives and Records Administration: Online portion of NARA.
 It should be noted that the National Archives only holds records of government agencies, with a few exceptions.
-Anyone can request any files (except confidential/classified records) they have on hand via email.
+Anyone can request any files they have on hand via email.
 It's free to ask for digital scans of documents under 30 pages.
 Physical copies and bulk scans cost money though.

 bellin¿cat: Someone is always watching.

 Fantastic-Plastic: Plastic models of rare and exotic aircraft.

 Old QSL Cards: Archive of old QSL (radio) calling cards, and the stories of their creators.

 Simmon Menner's Stasi Collection: Selected images from the archives of notorious East German security agency, by artist Simmon Menner.
 These images are amazing.
 He also runs a fascinating blog.
 (CW for the other material on his site: Some scenes of extreme violence and gore.
 Doesn't apply to the Stasi Archive.)